1yellow-dog/rxH.github.io/README.md

 ## About Me

-Zhang San, an undergraduate student majoring in Software Engineering at Huazhong University of Science and Technology.
+rxHuang, an undergraduate student majoring in Software Engineering at Huazhong University of Science and Technology.
 I am interested in software development, data science, and machine learning.

 ## My Interests